rwhaling/rwhaling.github.io/content/posts/barrow_v5/index.md

 Barrow allows bump-to-attack combat, but the monsters will punish you for carelessness.
 Manage your stamina, and use powerful special moves and defensive maneuvers to overcome the obstacles in your path.

 Don't forget to heal - healing consumes food.
-If you need more food, go back to town buy heading upstairs from the starting point, or hitting T at any upwards staircase from deeper levels.
+If you need more food, go back to town by heading upstairs from the starting point, or hitting T at any upwards staircase from deeper levels.

 Finally - there are tooltips - just hover over any monster or action on the right-hand menu.
 There is also a list of hints and tips, some spoiler/cheat level, [here](../barrow-hints)